 It feels like every time we go to a doctor’s appointment, we are preparing for another one.
 And it’s not just the hematologist.
 As we conquer along in this journey, we see the ophthalmologist, audiologist, radiology, etc. etc. etc. The pathology (blood draw) department knows us on a first name basis.
 And this doesn’t include the appointments with the primary care physician.
 By the way, many of these appointments take all day or they are at the worse times of day.
 And sometimes these departments are so full they have to squeeze you in — Can you come in at blah blah blah time?
 The “can you” is just them being polite because the next available appointment is months away.
 If you don’t answer yes quick enough you may get talked to about how important this all is.
 And of course we know it is important — she is our kid.

-Understand she is a whole person and parents gotta work to make sure that the whole person is provided for.
+Understand she is a whole person and parents have to work to make sure that the whole person is provided for.

-I guess some people think this is easier than it is because we look good doing it.
+I guess some people think this is easier than it is because we look good doing it (lol).
 But seriously, a day’s worth of work and the pre-work of scheduling the appointments are easier heard about.